Non-vanishing mod $p$ of theta lifts for (O_{2n+1},Mp_{4n}): Introduction

-Here is an outline of the article: In \S\S \ref{automorphic forms} and \ref{theta lift} we recollect the basic notions on automorphic forms and theta lifts that we will need in this article.
-Moreover we define the notions of $p$-integral and $p$-primitive automorphic forms on orthogonal group and symplectic group, which are the basis for our work.
-Then in \S \ref{Burhat-Schwartz function} we define carefully the Bruhat-Schwartz function used in global theta correspondences and deduce some simple properties of the theta lifts of automorphic forms from $H$ to $G$ by this particular Bruhat-Schwartz function.
-In \S \ref{Bessel periods and toric intergals} we consider Bessel periods and toric integrals and in \S \ref{non-vanishing of theta lift mod p} we deduce the $p$-primitivity of theta lifts from the non-vanishing modulo $\mathfrak{P}$ of Bessel periods. \S \ref{non-vanishing of Besse mod p} is the technical heart of this article.
+In \S \ref{automorphic forms} and \S \ref{theta lift} we recollect the basic notions on automorphic forms and theta lifts that we will need in this article.
+Moreover we define the notions of $p$-integral and $p$-primitive automorphic forms on orthogonal group and metaplectic group, which are the basis for our work.
+Then in \S \ref{Bruhat-Schwartz function} we define carefully the Bruhat-Schwartz function used in global theta correspondences and deduce some simple properties of the theta lifts of automorphic forms from $H$ to $\widetilde{G}$ by this particular Bruhat-Schwartz function.
+In \S \ref{toric periods and toric intergals} we consider toric periods and toric integrals and in \S \ref{non-vanishing of theta lift mod p} we deduce the $p$-primitivity of theta lifts from the non-vanishing modulo $\mathfrak{P}$ of toric periods. \S \ref{non-vanishing of Besse mod p} is the technical heart of this article.
 We make a digression in \S \ref{Equidistribution of CM points} and recall the main results from Appendix \ref{appendix} that will be used in the next subsection.
-In \S \ref{non-vanishing of Besse mod p-subsection}, we prove the main technical result of this article on the non-vanishing modulo $\mathfrak{P}$ of the Bessel periods.
+In \S \ref{non-vanishing of Besse mod p-subsection}, we prove the main technical result of this article on the non-vanishing modulo $\mathfrak{P}$ of the toric periods.
 In Appendix \ref{appendix}, we give a quite general treatment of the crucial ingredient mentioned in \S \ref{Equidistribution of CM points} and we believe it may have interest on its own.
-When first reading the appendix, we recommend the reader to take $G$ to be the group as in the introduction of the appendix (so as to avoid the complicated conditions introduced on $G$ in the beginning the Appendix \ref{appendix}), this is also the case that is used in \S \ref{Equidistribution of CM points}.
-Moreover we use also $G$ in the appendix, this has nothing to do with the group $G$ appearing in the main text of this article.
-As the reader can see when he/she goes along this article, the works \cite{CornutVatsal2005,HsiehNamikawa2017} have a great influence on the ideas and presentations of this article.
+As the reader can see when reading this article, the works \cite{CornutVatsal2005,Jia2010,HsiehNamikawa2017} have a great influence on the ideas and presentations of this article.